-THIS AGREEMENT, made by and between the METROPOLITAN EXPOSITION-RECREATION COMMISSION, managers and operators of the Civic Stadium, Oregon Convention Center and the Portland Center for the Performing Arts buildings, Portland, Oregon, hereafter the "Employer," METRO and THEATRICAL EMPLOYEES UNION LOCAL B-20, INTERNATIONAL ALLIANCE OF THEATRICAL STAGE EMPLOYEES AND MOVING PICTURE MACHINE OPERATORS OF THE UNITED STATES AND CANADA, hereafter the "Union."
+THIS AGREEMENT, made by and between the METROPOLITAN EXPOSITION-RECREATION COMMISSION, managers and operators of the, Oregon Convention Center and the Portland Center for the Performing Arts buildings, Portland, Oregon, hereafter the "Employer," METRO and THEATRICAL EMPLOYEES UNION LOCAL B-20, INTERNATIONAL ALLIANCE OF THEATRICAL STAGE EMPLOYEES AND MOVING PICTURE MACHINE OPERATORS OF THE UNITED STATES AND CANADA, hereafter the "Union."

 SECTION 1.
-RECOGNITION AND SCOPE OF BARGAINING_UNIT
+RECOGNITION AND SCOPE OF BARGAINING UNIT

-- 1.1 The Employer hereby recognizes the Union as the sole and exclusive collective bargaining representative, and this agreement shall apply with respect to employees in the following collective bargaining unit at the Oregon Convention Center, Civic Stadium, and the Portland Center for the Performing Arts buildings.
-Either party may reopen this specific Section (1.1 only) of the contract, to discuss the sole issue of recognition at the Expo Center, anytime after June 30, 1995. - (a) All admissions control employees including advance sellers, ticket sellers, show sellers, gate attendants, lead gate attendants, lead ushers and ushers having more than forty (40) shifts excluding office and clerical employees, building maintenance employees, guards, supervisors and other professional trade employees. - (b) For the New Theatre Building, the bargaining unit covers the Intermediate Theatre seating areas and box office.
-This Agreement shall specifically exclude all other working areas and public lobbies of the New Theatre Building, including but not limited to the Winningstad Theatre, the Rehearsal hall, the Winningstad Theatre lobbies, the checkroom, the public elevators, the stagedoor area and Main Street.

-1.2 Upon written request, within ten (10) calendar days following each calendar quarter, the Employer will furnish to the Union an alphabetical list with addresses and hire date of current employees under the conditions set forth in this Section 1 above.
+- 1.1 The Employer hereby recognizes the Union as the sole and exclusive collective bargaining representative, and this agreement shall apply with respect to employees in the following collective bargaining unit at the Oregon Convention Center, and the Portland Center for the Performing Arts buildings. - (a) All admissions control employees including ticket sellers, gate attendants, admissions leads, ushers and elevator operators having more than forty (40) shifts excluding office and clerical employees, building maintenance employees, guards, supervisors and other professional trade employees. - (b) For the New Theatre Building, the bargaining unit covers the Newmark Theatre seating areas and box office.
+This Agreement shall specifically exclude all other working areas and public lobbies of the New Theatre Building, including but not limited to the Winningstad Theatre, Brunish Hall, the Winningstad Theatre lobbies, the checkroom, the public, elevators, the stagedoor area and Main Street. - Upon written request, within ten (10) calendar days following each calendar quarter, the Employer will furnish to the Union an alphabetical list with addresses and hire date-of current employees under the conditions set forth in this Section 1 above.